 Just when my eye was getting used to toile, toile is outré.
 And, heaven forbid I purchase lattice patterned textiles.
 Suddenly, the simple geometrics are as old-fashioned as 1970’s shag carpet.
-And, don’t even get me started on here-today-gone-tomorrow gallery walls, shiplap, or subway tile!
+And, don’t even get me started on here-today-gone-tomorrow gallery walls or shiplap!

 Still, with the holidays fast approaching (and with the possibility that we may actually have family gatherings this year), I want my home to look it’s best.
-So, how am I supposed to freshen my home’s look without spending the kids’ entire college fund?
-In a word: camouflage.
+So, how am I supposed to freshen my home’s look without spending a fortune?

-After all, we aren’t talking about a new pair of capris or a cute handbag.
+After all, we aren’t talking about a new pair of earrings or a cute handbag.
 Furniture is pricey!
-But, a refresh is simple, inexpensive, and makes the whole house feel (almost) like new.
+But, a refresh can be simple, easy and inexpensive.
+And, it makes the whole house feel (almost) like new.

 Cover it!
-My couch and loveseat are done an overall paisley pattern in beiges, brown, and burgundy.
+My couch and loveseat are covered in an overall paisley pattern in beiges, brown, and burgundy.
 The fabric is virtually indestructible, which means I have held onto them longer than I wanted to.
-A great solution is a white Cotton Duck Sofa Slipcover from Wayfair ($74.99) and a few Lovinghome pillow covers from Amazon Prime (only $6.99 each).
-Voila!
-Soft furnishings with that Fixer Upper style.
+A great solution is a white/natural Cotton Duck Sofa Slipcover from Surefit and a few inexpensive or seasonal pillow covers from Amazon Prime.

 Paint: It’s not just for walls, anymore.
 When in doubt, a coat of paint can work wonders.
-Freshen up heavy, dark wood furniture with a coat of white chalk paint for the chippy, worn-in look that is currently dominating home magazines.
+Freshen up heavy, dark wood furniture with a coat of white chalk paint for the chippy, worn look that is still dominating home magazines.
 Paint or whitewash also completely change the look of everything from baskets, to accessories like candlesticks, and even decorative dishes!
 (Try Annie Slone chalk paint for wood, Krylon spray paint for smooth surfaces)

-Mixed metals.
-If you still have an abundance of 1990’s brass accessories, don’t feel that you need to replace them all.
+Mixed it up: If you still have an abundance of 1990’s brass accessories, don’t feel that you need to replace them all.
 Simply add other metals to the mix for a look that is more contemporary.
 I especially love decorating with groupings that also include copper and rose gold for a warm, inviting look.
 (Don’t break the bank on new pieces.
 Find unusual, affordable pieces in thrift shops and resale stores.
 To get you started, here are our Thrift Shopping Secrets, Tips and Tricks.)

 To see all of my decorating faves, visit Susan’s Home on Pinterest.